Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 2. What should I do if I receive health insurance through Covered California, but I am unable to make payments as my income has decreased.
 Can I apply for Medi-Cal?

 Report your change of income through your existing Covered California account at www.coveredca.com.
-If you no longer qualify for health insurance coverage through Covered California, your case will automatically be transferred to the Human Services Agency where an eligibility evaluation will be conducted for Medi-Cal.
+If you no longer qualify for health insurance coverage through Covered California, your case will automatically be transferred to the Human Services Agency where an eligibility evaluation will be completed for Medi-Cal.

 3. If I receive a Medi-Cal renewal packet, do I need to mail it in, as I understand that benefits will not be terminated during this public health crisis?